pi22by7/In-Memoria/README.md

 **Persistent Intelligence Infrastructure for AI Agents**

-Code Cartographer is revolutionary foundational infrastructure that enables AI agents to maintain smart, cumulative understanding of codebases across sessions.
-Unlike existing tools that suffer from "session amnesia," Code Cartographer builds persistent, developer-specific intelligence that grows smarter over time.
+Code Cartographer provides foundational infrastructure that enables AI agents to maintain cumulative understanding of codebases across sessions.
+By building persistent, developer-specific intelligence, it addresses the common "session amnesia" problem in current AI coding tools.

+> **Evolution from VS Code Extension**: This project evolved from the original Code Cartographer VS Code extension (a static documentation generator) into a persistent intelligence platform for AI agents.
+Where the original extension generated documentation files, this system provides dynamic, learning-based intelligence infrastructure.

 ## 🚀 Key Features

-### Revolutionary Capabilities
+### Core Capabilities
 - **Persistent AI Memory**: Intelligence persists and grows across sessions
-- **Developer-Specific Learning**: Learns YOUR patterns and coding style
+- **Developer-Specific Learning**: Learns your patterns and coding style
 - **Multi-Agent Coordination**: Shared knowledge base for AI agent collaboration
 - **Bidirectional Intelligence**: AI agents can contribute insights back to the system